Get Approved for up to $35,000 in 3 minutes

 How to Prove Just Cause for EI

 If you’ve quit your job and are looking into getting EI, you have to show just cause to quit in order to qualify.
-You need to show that you took all the necessary steps available to avoid unemployment and it was the only reasonable alternative before you made the decision to leave your job voluntarily.
+You need to show that you took all the necessary steps available to avoid unemployment and that it was the only reasonable alternative before you made the decision to leave your job voluntarily.
 These include:

 • Discuss the situation with your employer and the union representative